 Once a NEPA document has been approved, it is to be distributed by email to the contacts listed in the NEPA Approval Distribution Email Template (See Appendix).
 If the document is too large to send as a digital file, a ShareFile link should be emailed.
-In addition, the Environmental Planner updates the status and dates in PTS and uploads the approved NEPA document to Workfront (previously to the AIDW, See Appendix) and the ENV-Drive project folder.
-For all projects excluded from NEPA Assignment FHWA receives a copy of all ADOT approved technical reports from the Technical Specialists for their file.
+In addition, the Environmental Planner uploads the approved NEPA document to Workfront (previously to the AIDW) and the ENV-Drive project folder.